ShrineFox/FrostBot/README.md

 1. Create a bot user and invite it to your server.
 2. Extract the zip, place your bot user's token in Token.txt and run the exe.
 3. Fill out the generated Setup.ini to customize the bot for your server.
+Note: for channel IDs, use Discord's developer mode and right click each channel and Copy ID.
+For role IDs, use the command "?get id <role name>"
+4. Give the bot a role with admin priveleges in order to manage permissions and post in any channel.

 # Features
 ## Moderation